FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council- 17th November 2017.md

 break-even on the Revenue Account for 2017; however there is pressure on a number of

-income heads and ongoing controls on expenditure are in place.--- 10
+income heads and ongoing controls on expenditure are in place.
+---
+10

 The 2018 draft Budget reflects the need to continue a strong financial management ethos